Are you a Potterhead? Then you’re in the right place!

 December Bullet Journal Setup: Harry Potter Theme

-I’ve been wanting to do the Harry Potter theme in my Bullet Journal for a while, but I always was a little bit afraid.
-What if the doodles will be too hard and I won’t be able to draw them well?
+I’ve wanted to do the Harry Potter theme in my Bullet Journal for a while, but I always was a little bit afraid.
+What if the doodles are too hard, and I won’t be able to draw them well?

 After creating a few Harry Potter-themed pages for my October challenge, I got my confidence and was ready to roll.
 Of course, I had to choose December as my HP month!

 For the cover page, I went all in and spend honestly quite a lot of time, but I’m really happy with the result.

 Every time I test what house I’d go to, the hat tells me it’s Gryffindor, so I decided it’s time to embrace my destiny and be a proud Griffindor!
 As reflected on my cover page.